aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 Templates that you can override can be found in the [stadsarkiv_client/templates](/stadsarkiv_client/templates) directory.
 In order to override a template you place your custom template in the `templates` directory.
 In the `example-config-simple` there is a override of `auth/login.html` and `pages/home.html`.

-As you can see in the home template, you may add custom css and js files in the `head` block.
+As you can see in the home.html template, you may add custom css and js files in the `head` block.
 This is done like this:

 ```html
 {% block head %}